A Mayfly Records Spotlight Interview (#4)

 Hailing from the mysterious, poisonous, and all-together dingo eaten Australia, Subtlety burst upon the independent scene with her early ’24 full length album ‘Meant to Be‘.
 A piano balladeer at heart, she has developed quite the following amongst fans and her fellow artists alike.

 But what sets Subtlety apart is her willingness to embrace and further the avant-garde.
+I mean, check out this brilliant homage to, and bending of the classic girl groups of the Motown era:

 Q: Tell us a little about yourself.